awsdocs/aws-greengrass-developer-guide/doc_source/what-is-gg.md

 AWS SDK
 Use the AWS SDK to build applications that interact with any AWS service, including Amazon S3, Amazon DynamoDB, AWS IoT, AWS IoT Greengrass, and more\.
 In the context of AWS IoT Greengrass, you can use the AWS SDK in deployed Lambda functions to make direct calls to any AWS service\.
 For more information, see [AWS SDKs](lambda-functions.md#lambda-sdks-aws)\.
-The Greengrass\-specific operations available in the AWS SDKs are also available in the [AWS IoT Greengrass API](https://docs.aws.amazon.com/greengrass/latest/apireference/) and [AWS CLI](https://docs.aws.amazon.com/cli/latest/reference/greengrass)\.
+The operations specific to Greengrass that are available in the AWS SDKs are also available in the [AWS IoT Greengrass API](https://docs.aws.amazon.com/greengrass/latest/apireference/) and [AWS CLI](https://docs.aws.amazon.com/cli/latest/reference/greengrass)\.

 AWS IoT Device SDK  <a name="iot-device-sdk"></a>
-The AWS IoT Device SDK helps devices connect to AWS IoT Core or AWS IoT Greengrass services\.
-Devices must know which AWS IoT Greengrass group they belong to and the IP address of the Greengrass core that they should connect to\.
+The AWS IoT Device SDK helps devices connect to AWS IoT Core and AWS IoT Greengrass\.
+For more information, see [AWS IoT Device SDKs](https://docs.aws.amazon.com/iot/latest/developerguide/iot-sdks.html) in the *AWS IoT Developer Guide*\.
-Although you can use any of the AWS IoT Device SDK platforms to connect to a Greengrass core only the C\+\+ and Python SDKs provide AWS IoT Greengrass specific functionality, such as access to the AWS IoT Greengrass Discovery Service and group CA certificate downloads\.
-For more information, see [AWS IoT Device SDK](https://aws.amazon.com/iot-core/resources/#AWS_IoT_Device_SDKs)\.
+<a name="iot-device-sdk-discovery"></a>Devices can use any of the AWS IoT Device SDK v2 platforms to discover connectivity information for a Greengrass core\.
+Connectivity information includes:  <a name="iot-device-sdk-discovery-list"></a>
++ The IDs of the Greengrass groups that the device belongs to\.
++ The IP addresses of the Greengrass core in each group\.
+These are also called *core endpoints*\.
++ The group CA certificate, which devices use for mutual authentication with the core\.
+For more information, see [Device connection workflow](gg-sec.md#gg-sec-connection)\.
+In v1 of the AWS IoT Device SDKs, only the C\+\+ and Python platforms provide built\-in discovery support\.

 AWS IoT Greengrass Core SDK
 The AWS IoT Greengrass Core SDK enables Lambda functions to interact with the Greengrass core, publish messages to AWS IoT, interact with the local shadow service, invoke other deployed Lambda functions, and access secret resources\.
 This SDK is used by Lambda functions that run on an AWS IoT Greengrass core\.
 For more information, see [AWS IoT Greengrass Core SDK](lambda-functions.md#lambda-sdks-core)\.